k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/11_batch_process_overview.md

 Fabric's integrated Batch process provides the following advantages to ensure the smooth execution of heavy-resources demanding processes:
 - Efficient distribution of jobs between nodes.
 - Dynamic adjusting of work balance configuration between nodes during execution phases.
-- Monitoring of instances' synchronization progress (batch sync) at cluster, DC or node levels from the command line or using the [Batch Monitor Dashboard](/articles/20_jobs_and_batch_services/18_batch_monitor.md).
+- Monitoring of instances' synchronization progress (batch sync) at cluster, DC, or node levels from the command line or using the [Batch Monitor Dashboard](/articles/20_jobs_and_batch_services/18_batch_monitor.md).
-- Process failure recovering. (e.g non-responding nodes).
+- Process failure recovery. (e.g non-responding nodes).
-- Stopping and resuming of the migration process (LUI synchronization).
+- Stopping and resuming the migration process (LUI synchronization).
-- Process tracking at entity level. (e.g. timing, duration, handling node or failure management).
+- Process tracking at the entity level. (e.g., timing, duration, handling node, or failure management).

 # **Fabric Batch Use Cases**